jonasgerne/SFND_2D_Feature_Tracking/README.md

 #### MP.9 Performance

 `t_total` gives the combined time of keypoint and descriptor extraction.
+All results were obtained using all ten images.
+Regarding only the time for keypoint detection and descriptor extraction, based on my experiments I recommend either a combination of FAST detection with BRIEF or ORB descriptors.
+While ORB descriptors lead to a little bit more matches, they take a lot more time.
+Third comes the Harris detector with BRIEF descriptors, however, the number of matches is already quite lower.

 | Detector  | Descriptor | NoFMatches | t_keypoints | t_descriptors | t_total  |
 |-----------|------------|------------|-------------|---------------|----------|